nicolas-steenhout/main-live/_posts/2024-09-12-morgans-hotel-ultra-accessible.md

 Disabled people typically prefer to avoid the term "special needs".
 It seems that in many ways the term "special needs" thrives in the education world, and among parents of disabled children.

+Here's a sentence from the announcement:

+<blockquote><p>This will certainly be a hotel for everyone including those with special needs who, going forward, will feel more included, valued, and fulfilled.</p></blockquote>

+This way of writing about disabled people very much feels like the <a href="#charity">charity model of disability</a>.
+It feels othering.

 Many years ago I recounted an anecdote from a disability rights protest. <a href="https://incl.ca/beware-the-special-forces/">I wrote</a>:

 <div class="inline-quote">The use of the word "special" as it relates to disabilities is generally quite unpalatable.
 Think of "special education", "special seating", "special needs", and even "special Olympics"… These tend to carry a limiting, negative and *separating* connotation.</div>